loighic/loighic.github.io/_pages/macro/pt3a/AS.md

 In the graph in figure 1, potential GDP slopes upward in a smooth trajectory.
 That is, every year it is higher than it was the previous year.
 In our aggregate demand -- aggregate supply model, however, we don't have *time* as a variable.
 All that we have is the price level on the vertical axis and output (or GDP) on the horizontal axis.

 Potential GDP isn't affected by the price level, however.
 It is determined by all of the workers, factories, inputs, roads, technologies, and so forth that are available.
 The price level can be high or low, and these will all be the same.
-For this reason, the LRAS curve is a vertical line.
+Hence, the LRAS curve is a vertical line.
 Any change to it, from, say, one year to the next, is represented by the line shifting (hopefully, to the right).

 <div class="container">
 <div class="row">